Last updated on January 7th, 2023 at 06:01 pm

 Content is informative and useful for someone who is looking for the answer to a specific question.

 Below is an example of content I have written for my cycle niche site.
 It answers the question of which are, in my opinion, the best aerobars this year.

-This kind of work is much lower paid than copywriting, but as an established copywriter know that it’s okay to charge copywriting rates when writing content.
-It’s quite regular practice for content writers to be paid by the word, so it can work out as quite low pay for how much research you do, then writing and optimizing the content for SEO.
+This kind of work is much lower paid than copywriting, but as an established copywriter, know that it’s okay to charge copywriting rates when writing content.
+It’s a quite regular practice for content writers to be paid by the word, so it can work out as quite low pay for how much research you do, then writing and optimizing the content for SEO.